 Paint interesting twigs black or white and use as permanent “flower” arrangements in a vase.
 Use pebbles or other natural items to anchor the twigs.

 And of course, if you have a collection of natural items, rocks or sticks that have been gathered by you or your children on walks and hikes … well now you have plenty of ideas of what to with them.
+Kids naturally have some great ideas when it comes to how you can green up your home.
 Enjoy!